flutter/samples/experimental/web_dashboard/README.md

     messagingSenderId: "",
     appId: ""
 };

 // Initialize Firebase
 firebase.initializeApp(firebaseConfig);
 ```

 ### Step 5: Create Cloud Firestore

-Create a new Cloud Firestore database and add the following rules to allow users
+Create a new Cloud Firestore database and add the following rules to disallow
-to read/write their own data:
+users from reading/writing other users' data:

 ```
 rules_version = '2';